5l1v3r1/minirts/README.md

 About
 --------
  * We introduce a simple RTS environment called **"Towers"**
    * Technically, it's a conditional multi-armed bandits environment.
    * Learn about the environment [here](https://nbviewer.jupyter.org/github/greydanus/minirts/blob/master/minirts-env.ipynb)
  * We train a simple agent to solve this environment
    * It's a policy gradient algorithm.
 I add a value estimator just for kicks :)
    * Learn about the agent [here](https://nbviewer.jupyter.org/github/greydanus/minirts/blob/master/minirts-agent.ipynb)
  * We (sort of) visualize what the agent has learned
    * We use a perturbation-based saliency approach.
    * Learn about the perturbation and look at results [here](https://github.com/greydanus/minirts/blob/master/minirts-saliency.ipynb)

 RTS tower setup
 --------
-More on this in the `minirts-saliency` notebook:
 ![tower-rts-conventions.png](static/tower-rts-conventions.png)

 Each tower is positioned randomly in its quadrant.
 Each quadrant is a 5x5 pixel square.
 The agent always gets placed in the center of the RTS space...which ends up being pixel (5,5) in the 10x10 pixel gamespace.

+More on this in the `minirts-saliency` notebook.

 Reward landscape
 --------
-More on this in the `minirts-saliency` notebook:
 ![attack-preference.png](static/attack-preference.png)

+More on this in the `minirts-saliency` notebook.

 Dependencies
 --------